 That doesn’t matter.
 Those problems slow you down, too.
 You’d be even faster, look ever so much better than I look, if you didn’t have those problems.
 Oh, yes, you rock at ripping through that kind of problem.
 You may even revel in it.
 But the fact remains, if you didn’t have to solve those problems, you’d go even faster.
 You’d get done even sooner.
 You’d look even better than you do now.
 You would be AMAZING!

 What’s your point, Ron?

 Every day, we face some task that we’ll address with a few lines of code, however many we can produce in a day, blended in with a few lines of Code of Interest that we need to understand in order to do it right, blended in with whatever vast quantity of code the Code of Interest lives in.

-And every day, to the extent that Code of Interest isn’t clean, it Slows Us Down.
+And every day, to the extent that Code of Interest isn’t habitable, it Slows Us Down.
 And every future day, when we visit that code again, it will slow us down again.

-Tomorrow, if it isn’t clean, the code we write today will Slow Us Down.
+Tomorrow, if it isn’t habitable, the code we write today will Slow Us Down.

 Is this confirmation bias?